Discover the College Library

 The Library is committed to continually improving access to its outstanding Special Collections.
 Our Exhibition Area is open to the public, providing a series of displays throughout the year on various aspects of the College and the Library's collections.
-We have also developed a dynamic programme of Schools Visits and Educational Resources.
-For more information please contact Kathryn McKee, Special Collections Librarian.
-Email: firstname.lastname@example.org, Tel: 01223 339393.
+We have also developed a dynamic programme of school visits and educational resources.
+For more information please contact Kathryn McKee, Special Collections Librarian (email: email@example.com, tel: 01223 339393).

 The Library publishes an Annual Report, summarising the department's varied activities over the course of each academic year.
 You can access the Reports online (from 2009 onwards) or in hard copy in the Library.

-The first issue of St John’s annual record, The Eagle, was published in 1858, and has been published every year since its first issue.
-It has become a significant part of College life, and many students, staff members, alumni, and guest writers have contributed to its pages.
-The entire run of the College magazine The Eagle has been digitised, as part of a long-term project undertaken by Library staff.
-Follow the link below to access, browse and search The Eagle online.
+The first issue of the St John’s annual record, The Eagle, was published in 1858.
+Since then, with at least one issue being published each year, The Eagle has become a significant part of College life.
+Many students, Fellows, staff members, alumni and guest writers have contributed to its pages.
+The entire run of The Eagle is now available online, thanks to the long-term efforts of Library staff.

 Contact the Library

 Library general enquiries